GenesisFR/HowToBecomeGoodAtShooters/README.md

 - doesn't have as much HP as the other archetypes

 #### Support
-- places a support station down healing nearby allies and attempts to repair it when damaged (TODO: verify the repair bit)
+- places a support station down healing nearby allies
 - destroying the station on his back prevents him from deploying it
 - elite support stations grant overheal to nearby allies
 - support stations can be disrupted, temporarily stopping their healing ability